Funniest first name I’ve heard in a while Wal-Mart Woman - Hilarious Wal-Mart Song

 Go do it now - I’ll wait.
 Install it whether or not you expect to ever get a bunch of traffic.
 You never know when something you write will spread across the internet like wildfire and you will need/want some caching.

-3 Responses to “Wordpress blogging tip - how to survive a LOT of traffic (from BoingBoing or elsewhere)”
+3 thoughts on “WordPress blogging tip – how to survive a LOT of traffic (from BoingBoing or elsewhere)

 Leave a Reply